 - a life-limiting condition.

 We may not be able to offer all the hours that a service user would like, but services will be reviewed regularly, and requests for additional services received from people already using the service will be considered in the same way as new referrals.
 We do this to ensure openness, transparency, and equity as we endeavour to offer services to as many people as possible.
+Cork CIL is committed to advocating for additional supports and resources for people with disabilities.

-Department of Social Protection Community Employment Programme
+Department of Employment Affairs and Social Protection Community Employment Programme